kaforad/neighbourhoodmap/README.md

 ## VIEWING NEIGHBOURHOOD MAP ##
 The project can be viewed by:

-1. Cloning the whole project into a server on your local system and browser to the application path on your system(or click on the index file to launch.
+1. Cloning the whole project into a server on your local system and browser to the application path on your system to launch the application.
+ If on windows operating system, navigate to :
+ C:\Windows\System32\drivers\etc\hosts and map 127.0.0.1 to an arbitrary web address. e.g. 127.0.0.1 www.mneighbourhood.com

 2. The project can be viewed on: https://kaforad.github.io/neighbourhoodmap/

 ## RESOURCES/LIBRARIES USED ##